US to appeal judge's order barring asylum restrictions

 The Justice Department filed a notice Tuesday saying it will appeal the order to the 9th U.S. Circuit Court of Appeals.
 It also asked the judge to stay his order pending the appeal.

-Trump criticized the 9th Circuit before the filing as biased and dismissed the judge who ruled against him — an appointee of Trump's predecessor — as an "Obama judge."
+Trump criticized the 9th Circuit last week as biased and dismissed the judge who ruled against him — an appointee of Trump's predecessor — as an "Obama judge."

 Chief Justice John Roberts responded with a statement that the federal judiciary doesn't have "Obama judges or Trump judges, Bush judges or Clinton judges."
 It was the first time Roberts has hinted at any criticism of the president, as judges ordinarily avoid making any public statements on politics.